 After we rested after our day we then went to Urukundo Foundation.
 Urukundo means love.
 With

-going in there and hearing mama speak you can definitely here the Love she has for all these
+going in there and hearing Mama speak you can definitely hear the Love she has for all these

 children.
 She reminded me that it doesn't matter what age you are to make a difference and